awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-images.md

 +  **Building** – The build of your software on the OS is in progress\.
 This might take up to an hour to complete for each build\.
 +  **Scanning** – The build process completed successfully and the scan is in progress\.
 This might take several hours to complete\.
 +  **Successful** – The build and scan process completed successfully\.
 No further action on your part\.
 +  **Issues found** – There was a problem with the build or the scan process that require your attention\.
-Choose the **information** icon next to the status for additional troubleshooting information\.
+Choose the **Information** icon next to the status for additional troubleshooting information\.
 +  **Investigating** – The build or scan process failed\.
 AWS Marketplace is investigating\.

+**Note**
- **Note**: If your status remains in the **Investigating** state four business days or more, contact awsmp\-private\-image@amazon\.com\.
+If your status remains in the **Investigating** state for four or more business days, contact the [AWS Marketplace Seller Operations team](https://aws.amazon.com/marketplace/management/contact-us/)\.

- Once your package group has a status of successful, you have completed this phase and can publish it as a new fulfillment option for your product on AWS Marketplace\.
+When your package group shows a status of **Successful**, this phase is complete\.
+Next, you can publish your package group as a new fulfillment option for your product on AWS Marketplace\.

 ## Submitting your product to AWS Marketplace<a name="submitting-your-listing-to-aws-marketplace"></a>

- After you have a package group that is successfully uploaded to AWS Marketplace you can submit a product load form to publish it as a new fulfillment option for your product, or as a new product if it does not already exist\.
+After you upload a package group AWS Marketplace you can submit a product load form to publish it as a new fulfillment option for your product, or as a new product if it does not already exist\.
 The load form is an Excel spreadsheet\.
 The first tab of the spreadsheet provides instructions for providing the metadata needed to publish your product on AWS Marketplace\.

 **To download and complete the load form**

 1. From the [AMMP](https://aws.amazon.com/marketplace/management/tour/), under the **Assets** tab, choose **File upload**\.

 1. On the **File Uploads** page, under **Product load forms and seller guides**, choose **Private Image Form**\.

 1. Download the product load form\.

+1. Complete the form\.

+1. From the AMMP **Assets** tab, choose **File upload**\.

+1. Choose the files you want to submit and enter a brief description\.

- Once you have completed the form, submit the entry to awsmp\-private\-image@amazon\.com\.
-AWS Marketplace will create or update your product entry on AWS Marketplace\.
+AWS Marketplace creates or update your product entry\.
 If there are any questions on your submission, AWS Marketplace will contact you for clarification\.
 Your product is typically added or updated within five business days\.

  When adding a package group as a new fulfillment option for your product consider the following options:
 +  Add the package group as an additional fulfillment option to an existing software version, on an existing public product on Marketplace\.
 With this approach, the software version on the AMI and package fulfillment options must match\.
 AWS Marketplace cannot replace an AMI on an existing software version\.